saucecontrol/PhotoSauce/doc/main.md

 Settings for the ProcessImage operation

+### Calculate(ProcessImageSettings, ImageFileInfo)

+Given a settings instance and an image, will calculate the final settings to be used, including any default or auto calculated properties.

 ### FrameIndex: int

 The frame number (starting from 0) to read from a multi-frame file, such as a multi-page TIFF or animated GIF.
 For single-frame images, 0 is the only valid value.